aiidalab/aiidalab-on-azure/README.md

 5. Select who should have access to the deployment via Azure SSO.
 6. Configure the *Redirect URI* by selecting *web* and entering the Authorization Callback URL which would be of the form `https://aiidalab.contoso.com/hub/oauth_callback`.
 7. In the app view, click on *Certificates & secrets* under *Manage*.
-8. Create a new client secret by clicking on *New client secret* and give it a meaningful description (e.g. JupyterHub) and a reasonable expiration duration.
+8. Create a new client secret by clicking on *New client secret* and give it a meaningful description (e.g. `JupyterHub`) and a reasonable expiration duration.
    Make sure to note down the newly obtained client secret *value*.

-Provide the *Application (client) ID*, the *client secret value*, and the *Tenant ID* associated with the Azure AD when prompted while setting up the deployment directory.
+Provide the *Application (client) ID*, the *client secret value*, and the *Tenant ID* associated with the Azure AD when prompted in step 5 of [setting up the deployment directory](#4-create-the-aiidalab-terraform-deployment-directory).

-_This part of the documentation was adapted from [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-sign-user-app-registration?tabs=python#register-an-app-by-using-the-azure-portal)._
+_This part of the documentation was partially adapted from [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-sign-user-app-registration?tabs=python#register-an-app-by-using-the-azure-portal)._

 ## Security considerations